Zan-ai-ai/WEDE5020-Assignment-part-1/README.md

-2. Website Goals and Objectives
+# 2. Website Goals and Objectives #

-GOALS
+## GOALS ##

-Raise Awareness - provide information to the public on Bright Africa
+Raise Awareness - provide information to the public on Bright Africa, include it's impact and stories leading to it's success aa well as compelling, accurate information.

-Expand Research - use the website to connect with communities and schools in need of the NPO’s assistance.
+Expand Research - use the website as a hub to connect with potential partners and donors as well as communities and schools in need of the NPO’s assistance.

 Promotion- promote the NPO’s services.
-Showcase mentorship/ scholarship opportunities.
+Showcase mentorship/ scholarship opportunities to encourage the youth and attract partners.

+Build and strengthen credibility - build a transperent,trust worthy and resourceful website which will in turn strengthen the relationship with donors,partners and beneficiaries.

-OBJECTIVES
+## OBJECTIVES ##

-User-friendly website development which includes not more than 5 pages.

-Provide accurate and updated content regarding Bright Africa’s initiatives.

-Make use of visual elements for a clearer and more engaging site.

-Simple navigation and design for both mobile and desktop users.
+## User-Friendly Website Development ##

+Design a lightweight and responsive website with a maximum of 5 main pages (Home, About, Programs, Get Involved, and Contact).

+Ensure desktop and mobile device compatibility.

+Implement a straightforward navigational schema, ensuring accessibility to all users.

+## Accurate and Updated Content ##

+Clearly state Bright Africa's mission, vision, and initiatives, and provide descriptions.

+Update scholarship deadlines, details of programs, and mentorship opportunities frequently.

+Add downloadable content, such as brochures, application forms, and reports.

+## Visual Communication ##

+Capture and present high-quality images, graphics, and videos focused on community impact and success stories.

+Visualize data with infographics to depict achievements.

+Show youth and mentor experiences with an integrated testimonial and flip card feature.

+## Technical & Resource Implementation ##

+## Frontend: ## HTML, CSS, JavaScript (with frameworks, Bootstrap, TailwindCSS, etc).

+## Backend and Infrastructure: ##

+Secure and reliable hosting (with SSL/ HTTPS).

+Lightweight database (optional, for applications or memberships).

+A Content Management System (CMS) for staff easy updates.

+ ## Additional Resources: ##

+Google Analytics for engagement tracking.

+SEO tools for visibility enhancement.

+Security plugins/firewalls for data protection.

+## Engagement and Accessibility ##

+For stakeholders, a contact form and newsletter signup will facilitate communication.

+Action statements will be provided in relation to donations, volunteer signups, and scholarship applications.

+Web accessibility standards (WCAG) will be adopted to cater to a wider audience.

-KPI’s
+## KPI’s ##